 Little did we know, another model and friend of Mantich, Sophie Pope, knew the artist personally.
-Thanks to her help, the anonymous artist behind Scrub agreed to answer a few questions for Season:
+Thanks to her help, the anonymous artist behind Scrub agreed to answer a few questions for Season.

 – How long have you been doing graffiti and public art?
 What about in Bloomington?
 “I was like 14 when I first started.
 I didn’t really start doing it publicly until I was about 16.
 I didn’t really have the balls to do it until then.
 I started in January here in Bloomington.”

 – What drew you to begin doing graffiti and tagging public surfaces?
 “It’s kinda like a high in a way.
-You’re not supposed to be doing it, but you’re doing it anyways.
+You’re not supposed to be doing it, but you’re doing it anyway.
 You see other’s tags, and it’s like a stamp of your existence.
 Not everybody knows who it is or why they put it there or what it even says, but the people who do the same art will respect it.”

 – How do you determine where you put your art?
-“Schools, churches, statues, memorials, family owned businesses are off limits.
+“Schools, churches, statues, memorials, family-owned businesses are off-limits.
 You’re scum if you were to tag those.
 You’d be a tool.
 Anything else that’s a high-traffic area is preferred.
 Also, the harder the spot is to be reached, the more impressive it is to the public.”

 – What has the feedback been towards your art?
 “Not a lot of people know we make it and we are the ones who do it.
 They kind of look down on it, but the people who appreciate art respect it and understand it.”